I love the OneDrive files on-demand feature included as part of the Windows 10 Fall Creators update.

 These icons let you know whether files are available only online or offline.
 Here are 3 files with each of the status icons:

 If you’ve selected the ‘Always keep on this device’ option for a file, you’ll see this icon.
-These files use local storage space on that device.
+These files use local storage space on that device and are NOT affected if you have Storage Sense (see below) turned on.

 This file is only available when connected to the internet and doesn’t use any local storage.
 You’ll need to double-click the file to finish its download.